 Revenue at PayPal helped EBay reach sales of $3.38 billion in the fourth quarter.
 Still, growth at the payments division slowed from the previous quarter, down to 28 percent from 32 percent.

 “David leads with a founder’s perspective,” Donahoe said in the statement.
 “He is a successful technology entrepreneur with a passion for great products that engage and delight customers.
 David’s appointment signals our deep commitment at PayPal, and across EBay Inc., to be a leading technology-driven and customer-focused product innovation company.”

-EBay fell (EBAY) 0.7 percent to $36.99 at the close in New York.
+EBay fell (EBAY:US) 0.7 percent to $36.99 at the close in New York.
 The shares have climbed 22 percent this year.

 To contact the reporter on this story: Danielle Kucera in San Francisco at firstname.lastname@example.org

 To contact the editor responsible for this story: Cecile Daurat at email@example.com